-For more than three decades, Steve Smith has focused his practice on international arbitration of complex, commercial disputes in a range of industries.
-He has worked extensively in the energy, oil and gas, infrastructure, aerospace, entertainment and hospitality fields and has significant experience resolving cross-border licensing, distribution, and joint venture disputes.
+For nearly four decades, Steve Smith has focused his practice on international arbitration of complex, high-stakes disputes in a range of industries.
+He has worked extensively in the energy, oil and gas, infrastructure, mining, chemical, and biotech fields and has significant experience resolving cross-border licensing, distribution, and joint venture disputes.
 He has been the lead advocate for clients in both ad hoc and institutional arbitrations, including under the UNCITRAL, ICC, LCIA, ICDR, and SIAC Rules, and has handled matters involving sovereign entities from five different continents, including before the Iran-U.S. Claims Tribunal.
 He regularly serves as an arbitrator.

 Steve is a past chair of the ABA's International Arbitration Committee and a current member of the ICC Commission on Arbitration in Paris and the Singapore International Arbitration Centre Users Council.
 He is also a former chair of the International Law Section of the State Bar of California.